 Scenario Five: No branded packaging

 Of all the possible scenarios this one has the design industry the most concerned.
 The rise of new retailer-to-home drones and robot delivery systems could eliminate the need for branded packaging as we know it.
 The only hurdle for online growth for familiar, commoditized goods, is the cost of delivery.
 The advance of automated delivery will reduce the cost of online purchases, and the reliance on the actual primary packaging will diminish as the purchase location will shift away from the physical stores to online platforms such as Amazon.
 Our own proprietary research conducted four years ago predicted that physical branded packaging will decrease in importance as more of the decisions move online.
 The pragmatic side of packaging will be relegated to product protection and shipping ease.
+To meet these evolving needs efficiently, consider modern manufacturing techniques like injection moulding Melbourne for customized, durable, and streamlined packaging solutions.

 Scenario Six: Rise of Stricter Labelling Laws

 The health of populations raised on sugar, salt and high calorie cheap, processed foods has reached a climactic level with no end in sight.
 As governments struggle to care for aging boomers and the cost of health care rises, or for many access disappears, one reaction will be new packaging labelling laws and legislations to help shift consumers away from unhealthy eating behaviours.
 Everything will be up for consideration as governments’ forecast identify a gloom and doom outcome to the current trend.
 There is already talk in Canada of a sugar-drink tax, and certain municipalities, such as New York City, have imposed size restrictions on soft drinks.
 We have seen the impact of labelling laws on the tobacco industry, and new packaging regulations implemented in the U.S. and Canada will usher in a decade of on-going packaging regulation changes, creating constant flux and confusion.
 The added cost of ongoing relabelling will put margins and profits under greater pressure.
 Packaging will be in a constant state of change.
+Read this blog for more about the importance of nutritional labeling in a health-conscious world.

 Scenario Seven: Digital Packaging Salvation